 Avocado: a healthy fat rich in omenga-3s and fibre.
 Adding a few slices of avocado to your bowl is a great way to balance the nutrition and support weight loss.

-Black beans: rich in both protein and fibre, beans are the perfect substitute for meat in salads, casseroles and other dishes where you want a substance.
+Beans: rich in both protein and fibre, all kinds of beans are the perfect substitute for meat in salads, casseroles and other dishes where you want a substance without meat.

 Broccoli: is packed with nutrients, fibre and tasty served either raw or cooked.